romanchechyotkin/pg_doorman/documentation/docs/reference/settings.md

 ### application_name

-Parameter application_name, is sent to the server when opening a connection with postgresql.
-It may be useful with the sync_server_parameters = false.
+Parameter application_name, is sent to the server when opening a connection with PostgreSQL.
+It may be useful with the sync_server_parameters = false setting.

-Example: "exampledb-pool".
+Example: `"exampledb-pool"`

+### connect_timeout

+Maximum time to allow for establishing a new server connection for this pool, in milliseconds.
+If not specified, the global connect_timeout setting is used.

+Default: `None` (uses global setting).

+### idle_timeout

+Close idle connections in this pool that have been opened for longer than this value, in milliseconds.
+If not specified, the global idle_timeout setting is used.

+Default: `None` (uses global setting).

+### server_lifetime

+Close server connections in this pool that have been opened for longer than this value, in milliseconds.
+Only applied to idle connections.
+If not specified, the global server_lifetime setting is used.

+Default: `None` (uses global setting).

 ### pool_mode